wuertele/Drupal-Deployer/README.txt

 PERMISSIONS:

    This module defines the "set page title" permission.
-This permission determines whether a user will see the "Page title" field on node edit forms.
+This permission determines whether a user will be able to edit the "Page title" field on node edit forms (if visible.)

 ********************************************************************
 INSTALLATION: